How Does Combat Work?

 -

-HP can be restored between events when you rest, by or by actions listed in the table above!
+HP can be restored between events when you rest, by items or by actions performed by medical professionals!
+Got any doctors in your crew?
 Not every battle can be won right away!

 With this in mind, Scargo is starting this fight off with 9 HP, while Fugu only has 8 HP.